Skip to Main Content

 Why Sources Matter: Evaluating Sources

 Travis needed to use an academic or scholarly peer-reviewed source for an assignment in Photography History.
-He asked me about it and I explained what that means (see below under Source Types).
-It is important to always use sources you can rely on.
-This means that authors are named and they state where they find their information, and the publication has a good reputation for being trustworthy.
+He asked me about it and I explained what that means.
+It is important to use sources you can rely on, which requires that you evaluate them before use.
+This means that authors are named and they state where they find their information, and the publication has a good reputation for being trustworthy, and so on.
+Ask a librarian for more about what peer-review means, in regard to journals and articles.
+(Also see more below under Source Types).

 Credibility or Evidence

-Credibility means that the source relies upon facts, the author has credentials or has asked an expert, and often the source is reviewed by others (peer reviewed or double-checked) to ensure that all is correct.
-Usually this means the information is backed up by evidence (footnotes to reliable studies or statistics, etc.).
-Also when a reliable publication is published, whether academic, peer-reviewed, or not, there is usually an editorial process that checks for any errors.
-This is not the case for most social media posts or personal pages on the open Web.
+Credibility means that the source relies upon facts, the author has credentials or has consulted with an expert, and that the source, if scholarly, is reviewed by others (peer reviewed or double-checked) to ensure accuracy.
+This also means the information is backed up by evidence (footnotes or attribution to reliable studies or statistics, etc., are given).
+Also whenever a reliable item is from a published source, whether academic, peer-reviewed, or not, there is an editorial process that checks it.
+This is not the case for social media posts or for personal pages on the open Web.

-A more helpful way to think about this idea is to ask questions about your sources, such as these:
+A more helpful way to think about this idea and to check sources is to ask general questions of them, such as these (4 W's):

 • WHO provides the information?
 Do the authors have expertise or credentials?
 Or did they consult with experts?

 • WHAT information are the authors presenting?
 What about it makes it reliable?
-Are sources given?
+Are any sources given?

 • WHY are the authors sharing this information?
 What is its purpose?
-Is there any bias?
+Is there any bias towards a point of view?

 • WHERE did you find the information?
 Is it associated with a reliable institution or could it be from a fringe group?